 Not Signing Up for Rewards

 Most supermarkets have rewards programs that are free to join and allow members who swipe their rewards cards at checkout to get discounts on select items.
-For example, one of the deals recently available to Kroger Plus cardholders was a family pack of angus top sirloin steaks for $4.99.

 Plus, some supermarkets’ rewards programs let members earn points for discounts at the gas pump.
 For example, at Safeway you can get 10 cents off per gallon for every $100 spent on groceries.
 Taking advantage of these special discounts and rewards can add up to major savings.